UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 The subject of interest is relatively new to our group.
 With the desire to explore the topic, the group started to read articles, books, web-pages, etc. After the initial research the group was able focus the research study into the subject of human-automation teaming.
 As Creswell & Creswell define this process as a qualitative research process.

-The group was interested to find out how the interaction between the human and semi-automated forces and what some of the difficulties this new paradigm may have.
+The group was interested to find out how the interaction between the human superviser and autonomous systems and what some of the difficulties this new paradigm may have.
 To refine more this concept the group started to define a model where the human has supervisory functions on the semi-automated assets during simulated operations.
 The group’s intent to demonstrate the new paradigm using simulation.
 The intent is to use simulation to collect data, analyze and produce a conclusion based on the results.
-This is a quantitative research process.
-The group needs use both a qualitative and a quantitative research methodology which is known as Mix Mode research methodology.

 We want to use Mixed Research Methods to answer research questions related to this projects contributions.
 In the first step, we want to collect, analyze, and interpret qualitative data through a summary of the results of the related work and interviews with experts in the field of human-autonomy teaming.
-In the second and third step we want to collect, analyze, and interpret quantitative data through simulation experiments:
+In the second step we want to collect, analyze, and interpret quantitative data through simulation experiments:

-Step 1 - Qualitative Methods:
+We want to use a Mixed Methods Approach to answer the following Research Questions:

-Presentation of the current status of research on Human-autonomy teaming in the military field of application.
+1. Qualitative Research Questions:

-* Summary of the results of the related work
+* Central Question: What are the benefits of using human-supervised autonomous systems in a military environment?

-* Interview with experts on Human-autonomy teaming
+* SubQuestions:

-Step 2 - Quantitative Methods:
+* What is the current status of research on Human-autonomy teaming in the military?
-Exploration of the possibilities and limits of Human-autonomy teaming in various military scenarios through simulation experiments.
+* How could autonomous systems be integrated into the armed forces, ensuring that legal aspects are adhered to?

-* Simulation experiments: Create military scenarios that are viable for human-autonomy teaming experimentation.
+We want to answer these qualitative questions by interviews and literature review.

-* Statistical analysis of the results.
+2. Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?

-Step 3 - Quantitative Methods:
+* Hypothesis 1: Unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a military scenario.
-Understanding of how the cognitive workload of human in a military Human-autonomy teaming scenario can be determined.
+* Hypothesis 2: By using autonomous systems, military missions can be conducted with less human personnel.
-* Simulation experiments: Varying the number of supervised autonomous systems in the most suitable scenario, which was previously examined in step 2.
+* Hypothesis 3: The use of autonomous systems could extend the range of military operations.

-* Statistical analysis of the results.
+We want to answer this quantitative research question by simulation experiments that are viable for human-autonomy teaming experimentation.

 Since the full potential of autonomous systems can only be estimated today due to technologies that are not yet fully developed, we want to use a simulation environment in which these technologies are already available.
 Therefore we use virtual simulation instead of robotics for our experiments.